-LC Heating & Air has extensive experience with the specific HVAC systems common in West Hollywood's multi-family buildings: rooftop package units (PTACs), through-wall fan coil units, high-wall ductless systems, and central building systems with individual zone controls.
+LC Heating & Air has extensive experience with the specific HVAC systems common in West Hollywood's multi-family buildings: rooftop package units, through-wall fan coil units, high-wall ductless systems, and central building systems with individual zone controls.
 We work directly with HOAs, building owners, and individual condo owners throughout West Hollywood.
-Our proximity at 509 N Fairfax Ave means we typically arrive within 45 minutes for service calls in the 90046 and 90069 zip codes.
+Our proximity at 509 N Fairfax Ave means we typically answered within 30 minutes by phone for service calls in the 90046 and 90069 zip codes.

 Local HVAC considerations